 - must have successfully completed Mathematics I and Mathematics II.
 Exception: students in Technomathematics must have sucessfully completed Linear Algebra for Technomathematicians or Analysis for Technomathematicians

 The school of Electrical Engineering, Computer Science and Mathematics provides additional information for ALL outgoing exchange students on their website.

 Management Sciences and Technology

-- must have completed a minimum of 30 credits
+- must have completed a minimum of 30 ECTS

 - should show adequate advancement of studies depending of the number of completed semesters

 The school of Management Sciences and Technology provides additional information for ALL outgoing exchange students on their website.